 - Be sure you have a second pair of stockings to wear while the other pair is being washed.

-- If your stockings feel too tight, tell your health care provider.
-DO NOT just stop wearing them.
+- If your stockings feel too tight, tell your provider.
+Do not just stop wearing them.

-- Take the medicine just the way your doctor prescribed.
+- Take the medicine just the way your provider prescribed.

 - Know what to do if you miss a dose.

 - You may need to get blood tests often to make sure you are taking the right dose.

 Ask your provider what exercises and other activities are safe for you to do.

 Do not sit or lie down in the same position for long periods.

 - Do not sit so that you put steady pressure on the back of your knee.

 - Prop up your legs on a stool or chair if your legs swell when you sit.